luisintalan/luisintalan/README.md

 - 👋 Hi, I’m @luisintalan
-- 👀 I have a strong passion for data analysis.
-Throughout my coursework, I have eagerly embraced opportunities to work on assignments that emphasize the practical application of technology for data analysis using SQL, Python and R.
+- 👀 I have a strong passion for data analysis. using SQL, Power BI, Python and R.
 - 🌱 I’m currently studying Informaton Systems @ UNSW.
 - 📫 Contact me at - luisrdintalan@gmail.com